Humphreys Peak, standing at 12,633 feet, is Arizona’s highest peak and offers an unforgettable hiking experience. ⛰️🤩

 Humphreys Peak offers stunning hiking opportunities throughout the year, but the best times to tackle this ascent are from late spring to early fall.

 Fall, particularly in early October, is especially popular for hikers who want to witness the vibrant aspen groves in their autumn glory.
+Just keep in mind that mountain weather can change rapidly, so preparation is key.

 Hiking in June is a fantastic option as the trails may still have some snow but are generally warm and pleasant before the summer monsoon season sets in.

-However, from July to September, be prepared for afternoon storms; starting your hike early is essential to avoid getting caught above tree line during inclement weather.
+However, from July to September, be prepared for afternoon storms – starting your hike early is essential to avoid getting caught above tree line during inclement weather.

 ⚠️ Regardless of the season, always check weather forecasts and forest alerts before heading out.